 If you do not wish to hold client assets, a restriction will generally be placed on your FCA authorisation, meaning that you are not permitted to hold client assets.
 Restrictions on holding client assets are shown against firms’ records on the Financial Services Register.

-If your business model does involve holding client assets, you should ensure that you have permission to do this.
+If your business model involves holding client assets, ensure you have the necessary permission to do so.
 You must then ensure that you are fully complying with your obligations under CASS.

 Are there other financial activities which involve CASS obligations?

 Yes.
 There are additional CASS rules which apply to firms doing specialist types of financial business.
-For example, there are CASS requirements for firms which have mandates which allow them to control client funds and for businesses providing prime brokerage services or offering debt or claims management services.
+For example, there are CASS requirements for firms that have mandates allowing them to control client funds, as well as for enterprises providing prime brokerage services or offering debt or claims management services.

-These aspects of CASS are outside the scope of this article but, if any of these activities may apply to your business, please do not hesitate to contact Harper James financial services solicitors for more information.
+These aspects of CASS are outside the scope of this article, but if any of these activities may apply to your business, please seek legal advice from a financial services solicitor.

 What kind of protection for client assets does CASS provide?

-CASS rules can be detailed and complex, especially because arrangements for protecting client assets need to be robust enough to hold up in a formal process to wind up a failed firm.
+CASS rules can be detailed and complex, especially since arrangements for protecting client assets must be robust enough to withstand a formal process to wind up a failed firm.

-If your business holds client assets, you should ensure that you take appropriate specialist advice to ensure that you understand your CASS obligations and how they apply to your business.
+If your business holds client assets, you should ensure that you obtain appropriate specialist advice to understand your CASS obligations and how they apply to your business.

 Your obligations for protecting client assets might include: